-Melissa Henderson is the deputy director of policy for Educate Texas, leading the organization’s postsecondary policy work.
+Melissa Henderson is the director of policy for Educate Texas, leading the organization’s postsecondary policy work.
 In this capacity, she leads the development and execution of the organization’s strategy to educate and inform policymakers about key issues and shape the higher education policy dialogue in Texas.

 Melissa leads the work of the Texas Student Success Council, a statewide policy and advocacy group focused on smoothing student pathways into, through and beyond higher education into the workforce.
 She works to build coalitions of partners from across the state to build momentum, address barriers and drive change to the benefit of all Texas students.